mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 ## TL;DR

-MLC-LLM makes it possible to compile LLMs and deploy them on AMD GPUs using ROCm with **CUDA-level performance**.
+MLC-LLM makes it possible to compile LLMs and deploy them on AMD GPUs using **ROCm** with CUDA-level performance.
 More specifically, AMD Radeon™ RX 7900 XTX gives **80%~85%** of the speed of NVIDIA® GeForce RTX™ 4090 for Llama2-7B/13B.
+Besides ROCm, our Vulkan support allows us to generalize LLM deployment to other AMD devices, for example, a SteamDeck with an AMD APU.

 <p align="center">
   <img src="/img/amd/amd.svg" width="60%">
 </p>

-Besides ROCm, our Vulkan support allows us to generalize LLM deployment to other AMD devices, for example, a SteamDeck with an AMD APU.

-Follow the instructions below 🔽 to try it out yourself if you have an AMD card!

 ## Background